 31.2.1.4.1 Disputes Related to the LTPP; Objective; Notice

 Disputes related to the LTPP are subject to the DRP.
 The objective of the DRP is to assist parties having disputes in communicating effectively and resolving disputes as expeditiously as possible.
-Within fifteen (15) calendar days of the presentation by a Transmission Owner of its LTP to the ESPWG and TPAS, a party with a dispute shall notify in writing the Affected TO, the ISO, the ESPWG and TPAS of its intention to utilize the DRP.
+Within fifteen (15) calendar days of the presentation by a Transmission Owner of its needs, assumptions, or solutions in its LTP update to the ESPWG and TPAS, a party with a dispute concerning the presented material shall notify in writing the Affected TO, the ISO, the ESPWG and TPAS of its intention to utilize the DRP.
 The notice shall identify the specific issue in dispute and describe in sufficient detail the nature of the dispute.

 31.2.1.4.2 Review by the ESPWG and TPAS